smartdevicelink/sdl_evolution/proposals/nnnn-add_pushing_buffer_support_to_audio_stream_manager.md

 ## Introduction

-This proposal is to add the ability to push audio buffer to `AudioStreamManager` so it supports playing audio from raw data in addition to supporting playing audio from actual files.
+This proposal is to add the ability to push an audio buffer to the `AudioStreamManager` so it supports playing audio from raw data in addition to supporting playing audio from actual files.

 ## Motivation

 Currently, `AudioStreamManager` in Java Suite supports pushing audio source only from actual files.
-It doesn't support pushing audio buffer. iOS, however, has that ability but not through the `AudioManager`.
+It doesn't support pushing an audio buffer. iOS, however, has that ability but not through the `AudioManager`.
 It can do that through the `StreamManager`:

 ```objc
 [self.sdlManager.streamManager sendAudioData:audioData]